 - Informational meetings; and

-The Reggio Emilia philosophy stresses that education is based on relationships.
+At Pembroke Hill we promise that every child is known, cared for and valued.
+Our promise aligns well with the he Reggio Emilia philosophy which stresses that education is based on relationships.
 Research has established that 95 percent of the brain develops in the first five years of life, and children develop best in communities where they feel safe, happy and secure.
-At Pembroke Hill we believe children and parents have the right to continuity of relationships.